Singularities of the biextension metric for families of abelian varieties: Introduction

-Returning to the general set-up, the result of Lear \cite{hain_normal} \cite{lear} is that some power $L^{\otimes N}$ extends as a continuously metrized line bundle over $\ov{X} \setminus D^{\mathrm{sing}}$.
-Here we need to impose the condition that the monodromy operators on the fibers of $\hh$ about all irreducible components of $D$ are unipotent.
-We denote the resulting $\bb{Q}$-line bundle (the Lear extension, see below) by $\Lear{L,\aabs{-}}_{\ov X}$.
-In general we are interested in the behavior of the biextension metric on $L^{\otimes N}$ when we approach a point $x_0$ in the singular locus $D^{\mathrm{sing}}$.
-Let $s$ be a local generating section of $L=\ca{P}_{\nu,\mu}$ on $U \cap X$.
-By \cite[Theorem~5.19]{pearldiff} there exists a homogeneous weight one function $f \in \qq(x_1,\ldots,x_k)$ such that for each holomorphic test curve $\ov \phi \colon \ov C \to \ov X$ the asymptotic estimate
+We are interested in the behavior of the biextension metric on $L$ when we approach a point $x_0$ in the singular locus $D^{\mathrm{sing}}$.
+Let $s$ be a section of $L=\ca{P}_{\nu,\mu}$ on $U \cap X$ that corresponds to an admissible biextension variation of mixed Hodge structures.
+Pearlstein \cite[Theorem~5.19]{pearldiff} has proved that there exists a homogeneous weight one function $f_s \in \qq(x_1,\ldots,x_k)$ such that for each holomorphic test curve $\ov \phi \colon \ov C \to \ov X$ as above the asymptotic estimate

 holds in a neighborhood $V$ of $0 \in \ov C$, with $b'(t)$ continuous on $V$.